RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: System Design

-Firstly, the leader signs and sends a transaction list (TxList), which contains a list of transactions' IDs to all shard members.
-Then each validator checks all the transactions in the TxList and makes a decision, \emph{Yes}, \emph{No} or \emph{Unknown}. \emph{Unknown} is given to avoid punishment on reputation score when it cannot handle so many transactions due to the hardware limitations.
-Secondly, the validators sign and send the decisions (TxDec) in which the $tx$s are ordered the same as the TxList back to the leader.
-After the leader collects all the TxDec within the shard, it will generate a transaction block (TB) including the transactions with more than half of \emph{Yes}.
-Thirdly, the leader sends the TB as well as the transaction decision set (TxDecSet) including all the validators' TxDecs to all shard members.
-Fourthly, each validator checks the TxDecSet and the TB from the leader.
-If the leader does any of the bad things described in Sec.~\ref{TBsecurity}, the honest validators will send \emph{Warning} with its signature to each other.
+For cross-shard transactions, we used the Atomix protocol from Omniledger, \textit{i.e.}, the client will help to relay the transactions across the shard with the proof-of-acceptance.
+In our system, the proof-of-acceptance is the collective signature on RB.

+\if 0 If the leader does any of the bad things described in Sec.~\ref{TBsecurity}, the honest validators will send \emph{Warning} with its signature to each other.
 When half of the validators send out \emph{Warning}, the honest validators can begin rolling: kicking out the current leader, dropping the current incorrect transaction block, clearing the cumulative reputation score of the leader, and reselecting a leader.
-The consensus above indicate the transaction block has been confirmed within the shard.
+The consensus above indicate the transaction block has been confirmed within the shard. \fi

-The fifth step is for reputation chain.
-After the generation of several transaction blocks without warning, the validators can calculate the reputation scores to generate the Reputation Block (RB) based on the TxDecSet and the TB, and achieve a consensus via Collective Signing.
-Specifically, the leader and the validators run two sequential rounds including announcement and commitment, challenge, and response to sign on the messages in RB.
-The RB contains the reputation scores of all the validators and the TB hash.

-The intra-shard consensus separates the confirmation of the transaction validation within and out of the shard to reduce the bandwidth cost.
-If no \emph{Warning} is received, the consensus on the TB has been achieved by all the validators within the shard.
-Besides, a validator can send TxList and TxDecSet to prove whether a $tx$ is valid or not to the client.
-However, it will cost a lot of bandwidth to transmit the TxDecSet that contains the signatures from all the validators.
-Moreover, the cross-shard transaction makes the condition worse, because all input shards should send such proof to the client.
-To reduce the bandwidth cost, we adopt the collective signing\cite{kogias2016enhancing} in which the amount of signatures will only be $1/m$ of those in the TxDecSet.
-Thus, only the output shard needs to transmit one RB with a collective signature to the client as a proof.